mozilla/data-docs/datasets/batch_view/longitudinal/intro.md

 * The longitudinal dataset groups all data so that one row represents a client_id
 * The longitudinal dataset samples to 1% of all client_ids

+Please note that this dataset only contains pre-release (or opt-out) histograms and scalars.

 #### Accessing the Data

 The `longitudinal` is available in re:dash,